Eyeshine Veterinary is Arizona’s only locally-owned, independent Veterinary Ophthalmology practice treating ‘anything with eyes.’

-Eyeshine Veterinary follows a team-based healthcare model and collaborates with each pet family and primary care veterinarian to determine the optimal treatment for each individual patient.
+Eyeshine Veterinary is an AAHA-accredited referral practice that follows a team-based healthcare model.
+We collaborate with each pet family and primary care veterinarian to determine the optimal treatment for each individual patient.
 Education is crucial to decision-making, which is why Eyeshine Veterinary takes time to answer questions and uses the latest technology to help illustrate each patient’s specific findings.
 Eyeshine also aims to make veterinary ophthalmology care more available by providing increased non-traditional hours and appointments for equine patients both in-hospital and in-the-field.
 Our paperless practice allows for more rapid, efficient communication between all members of your pet’s healthcare team.

 “At Eyeshine Veterinary, we provide a compassionate, state-of-the-art, new approach to veterinary ophthalmology services for pets and their people.” – Dr. Zoe Reed